 How can I stop being so critical? by Paul Lohkamp, ACSW, LCSW

 [This article summarizes some of the key principles or tools that I use in marital and family therapy It is also essential to

-When we want to create a situation or climate of intimacy or learning, we try to avoid criticizing.
+When we want to create a climate or situation of intimacy or learning, we try to avoid criticizing.
 That is especially hard for someone who may have grown up with critical parents.
 If you have little experience with